anonyxhappie/crawlers/README.md

 # crawlers
-This repo contains web-crawling scripts
+This repo contains web-crawling scripts.
+The purpose is to understand how webcrawler works

 - airport_wiki.py
 - airports_wiki.py